davidhemphill/presenter/README.md

 This package makes it fast, fun, and profitable to decorate your Eloquent models for presentation in views, responses, pdfs, csv files, or anywhere you want.

+### Key differences with other presenter packages
+- Supports multiple decorators/presenters
+- Decorated models can be converted to JSON/array still
+- Supports mutators/magic getters like the ones used in Eloquent (e.g. getFullNameAttribute())

 ## Installation

 Install the package via composer: